Meow, World!¶

 - Line 1: Defines a function that receives a single parameter

-by its name.
+sender.
+This function will be registered to be fired in line 5.
+RepoKitteh inspects this function before running it, recognizing the parametersenderby its name.
 That causes it to pass the event sender (the user who caused this event to be generated) in this argument to the function. - Line 2: Call

-to create an issue comment on the issue in the evaluation context (this means the issue this event want created for). - Line 5: Call
+github.issue_create_commentto create an issue comment on the issue in the evaluation context (this means the issue this event want created for). - Line 5: Call

-function to be fired when a command is detected.
+handlers.commandto register themeowfunction to be fired when a command is detected.

 You can either commit straight to master in order for the change to take immediate effect in the repository, or create a PR with this commit to test it before merging to master.